vaadin/osgi-bridge-and-fragmentedui-demo/README.md

   Package is enough to get a deployable bundle

-  Then deploy both example and uifragment1 bundles on Karaf.
+  Then deploy both uifragment1/target/uifragment1-0.0.1.jar and example/target/example-0.0.1.war to Karaf in the same way as described above.
   Finally, you can start the demo.
 First, start example bundle (click on play button in bundle listing in web console, or use `start` command in terminal console).
 Open the web browser and go to http://localhost:8181/vaadin-osgi.
 You will see the main application window.
 On the left side there's navigation bar, initially empty.
 When you start `uifragment1` bundle a button will appear in this navigation bar.
 After clicking on that button, a view contributed by uiframgent1 will be displayed in the larger part of the application window.
 Stopping the `uifragment1` bundle will remove the view and button.

 ## Things known to be broken ##